Japan's Abe tells cabinet to compile stimulus package to support economy

 Some economists worry that additional public works spending would further strain the nation's dire public finances and aggravate a labour crunch in a fast-ageing population.

-(Additional reporting by Daniel Leussink and Tetsushi Kajimoto; Editing by Sandra Maler & Shri Navaratnam)
+(Additional reporting by Daniel Leussink and Tetsushi Kajimoto; Editing by Sandra Maler, Shri Navaratnam, Raju Gopalakrishnan)

 By Yoshifumi Takemoto and Leika Kihara